Asean wants US, China to cool tensions, which are hurting global economy: Vivian Balakrishnan

 "So those are the stakes.
 So when we make the appeal, please have a care.
 I know you have to compete, maybe even confront, but we all have skin in this game.
 And we do want America and China to get along," he said, referring to his request to Mr Wang.

-In response to a question on the matter, Dr Balakrishnan noted that neither China nor the US have asked Asean member-states to pick sides.
+In response to a question on the matter, Dr Balakrishnan noted that neither China nor the US has asked Asean member states to pick sides.

 Asean operates on the principle of an "overlapping circle of friends", which works to find partnerships that can benefit one or many countries at the same time, he said.

-For instance, while China is Asean's trading partner, and vice versa, a lot of the trade involved also consists of intermediate goods which are ultimately also destined for markets in the US and the European Union, said Dr Balakrishnan.
+For instance, while China is Asean's trading partner and vice versa, a lot of the trade involved also consists of intermediate goods that are ultimately also destined for markets in the US and the European Union, said Dr Balakrishnan.

 "We are not looking for a line that bisects Asia, that forces countries to choose sides, invidious choices and false dilemmas."